 You could do far worse than choose the Rancilio Rocky.
 But, for many home baristas, it’s a wonderful addition to their coffee-brewing toolkit that you won’t need to replace unless you’re seriously stepping up your espresso-making game.

 If you use a trusted dealer, you will be able to get hold of a Rancilio Rocky at a cheaper price.
 That’s because they sell either demo models or those devices that were sent back to the seller within the terms of the return policy.
 However, before they go back on sale, they are tested and cleaned so that, most of the time, they look and perform identically to a brand new model.
 However, you need to be careful to purchase from a reliable and trustworthy reseller.
+Check out our guide for buying refurbished coffee machines.

 One option is 1st In Coffee, who also has refurbished espresso machines on sale for hundreds of dollars less than brand new models.
 They also have free shipping within the USA and a one-year warranty.
 However, you’ll need to get the timing right, as refurbished models are sometimes out of stock.
+Check the price of the refurbished Rancilio Rocky on 1st in Coffee.